Eaglestrike/robot-code/c2018/DESIGN.md

 Subsystems shall communicate using channels.
 Each subsystem will have have its own mpsc channel (we will be using the [crossbeam-channel] crate, which are actually mpmc, but we will be using them with only one consumer).
 For the most part, only **commands** from the Controller to the subsystem should be sent via this queue.

 #### Broadcast Channels
-For cases where events need to be broadcast to all intrested subsystems, we will use the [bus] crate.
+For cases where events need to be broadcast to all interested subsystems, we will use the [bus] crate.
 This should be done for all **data** sent from one peer subsystem to one or more other peer subsystems.

 ## Initialization